MortonArb-CollectionsValue/OccurrencePoints/README.md

  - Botanical Information and Ecology Network (BIEN) [auto download with 'BIEN']

  National databases include:
- - Forest Inventory and Analysis (FIA) Program, USDA Forest Service [auto download with raw files pulled from internet]
+ - Forest Inventory and Analysis (FIA) Program, USDA Forest Service [auto download with raw files pulled from web]
  - Biodiversity Information Serving Our Nation (BISON), USGS [auto download with 'rbison']

  >INPUTS:<br>
- > -- List of target taxa and synonyms (target_taxa_with_syn.csv)<br>
+ > ~ List of target taxa and synonyms (target_taxa_with_syn.csv)<br>
- > -- FIA metadata tables (FIA_AppendixF_TreeSpeciesCodes_2016.csv; US_state_county_FIPS_codes.csv)
+ > ~ FIA metadata tables (FIA_AppendixF_TreeSpeciesCodes_2016.csv; US_state_county_FIPS_codes.csv)
  >
+ >OUTPUTS:<br>
- >OUTPUT: Raw occurrence records for target taxa or genera (depending on how the database’s download works), one CSV for each database (e.g., gbif.csv); see ["Renaming Columns" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) for schema used to rename columns and standardize data
+ > ~ Raw occurrence records for target taxa or genera (depending on how the database’s download works), one CSV for each database (e.g., gbif.csv); see ["Renaming Columns" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) for schema used to rename columns and standardize data
  >
  >NOTES:<br>
- > -- Not all data from these sources are reliable and many have duplicates from one or more datasets.
+ > ~ Not all data from these sources are reliable and many have duplicates from one or more datasets.
 The aim of this script is to get all easily-downloadable, public occurrence data, which can then be sorted and vetted for the user's specific purposes.<br>
- > -- You can add other occurrence point data (e.g., expert comment, NatureServe, floras, USDA PLANTS, BONAP, IUCN Red List, private sources, etc.) by standardizing column names and formatting to match the schema in the ["Renaming Columns" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing), then save as CSV and place in "inputs/compiled_occurrence" folder.
+ > ~ You can add other occurrence point data (e.g., expert comment, NatureServe, floras, USDA PLANTS, BONAP, IUCN Red List, private sources, etc.) by standardizing column names and formatting to match the schema in the ["Renaming Columns" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing), then save as CSV and place in "inputs/compiled_occurrence" folder.

 ## 2-1_compile_exsitu_data.R